selimfirat/news-spider/report.md

 TF-IDFs are useful on retrieving the tokens that determine the context of a particular text as well as eliminating stop words.

+Below is the mapreduce implementation of tf-idf:

 ![tf-idf-mapreduce](./tfidf_mapreduce.PNG)

 Here, we tried to run via dataflow but some steps seems failed since the error caused by word2vec related stuff.
 In fact, later we switched to Google Cloud Compute Instance to run Mapreduce implementation of TF-IDF.Note: Apache beam redirects some steps to the disks only when it is required.
+Thus, there is not much difference between map step and yielding foreach loop in redundant mappings.
+Reactive programming style is used to improve the quality and understandibility of the implementation.

+Note: Apache beam redirects some steps to the disks only when it is required.
 Thus, there is not much difference between map step and yielding foreach loop in redundant mappings.
 Reactive programming style is used to improve the quality and understandibility of the implementation.

 ###### Word2vec